bhavyac18/pacmen/README.md

 Welcome to the Pac-Man Project, where we've brought the classic arcade game to life in the digital world.
 Join the fun!

 ### Description
 Pac-Man, introduced to the gaming world in 1980, stands as a cherished arcade classic.
 At its heart, the game showcases a cheerful, circular character, Pac-Man, navigating a maze, dodging menacing ghosts, and gobbling up dots for points.
-Our project's mission is to faithfully revive this timeless gameplay experience while infusing it with modern touches, ensuring that the allure of the original endures.
+This project is a factory for making pacmen.When button "Add Pacmen" is pressed a new pacmen is created and "Start Game" moves the pacmen in different directions.
+Each pacman bounce off any wall it hits.

 ## How to Run